oscillatingworks/docs.piladb.org/getting_started/usage.md

 # How to use piladb?

 Now that you know [how to install **piladb**](installation.md) and what do you need to start using it, let's do real things with it.
 We will start a `pilad` server and play with it.
-You don't need to understand all of the steps, copy-pasting the steps in your terminal and checking the output will be enough for now.
+You don't need to understand all of the steps, copy-pasting them in your terminal and checking the output will be enough for now.

 ## Start the server